South Africa – Pre-Veterinary Internship & Safari Experience – Images

 Volunteer Tasks

-• Assisting with feeding and general care of livestock and animals
+• Assisting with feeding and general care of farm animals such as horses, sheep, and cattle

 • Observing clinical veterinary practices and fieldwork